ShaunCayabyab/LikeArchive/README.md

 ## ABOUT
 This is a single page application that uses the Tumblr API and PHP client to create an archival view of a Tumblr user's liked posts.
 Properly viewing your liked posts or another user's publicly shared liked posts has always been a problem of mine during my times of using Tumblr, and I wanted to remedy that with this application.

-Within the application, users can view the liked posts of theirs or of a Tumblr user they wish to choose, similar to how the archive section of someone's Tumblr page is set up.
+Within the application, users can view the liked posts of theirs, or of a Tumblr user they wish to choose, similar to how the archive section of someone's Tumblr page is set up.
 Individual liked posts can also be viewed within the application in a format similar to what a typical Tumblr post would look like.

 ## FILES
 ### tumblrclient.php
-Initializer for the Tumblr PHP client, and main file for the HTTP GET requests for the liked posts.
+Initializer for the Tumblr PHP client, and main file for the HTTP GET requests for liked posts.

 ### post_constructor.js
 Controller for the LikeArchive view.
 Performs AJAX requests with `tumblrclient.php` to retrieve certain liked posts, then formats each post objects to be displayed on to the view `index.php`